Today, I’m sharing an EASY, allergy-free, Paleo snack recipe. It’s both kid and adult-approved. I can’t wait to hear what you think…

 A Quick and Easy Allergy Friendly Snack

-Perhaps you are one of those rock-star Moms who always has 10 different bags or boxes of snacks tucked in the car.
-Well, not me.
-At least not lately.
+Perhaps you are one of those rock-star moms or grandmas (yes, we are at that age now!) who always has at least three different bags or boxes of snacks tucked in the car.

 Sometimes life is just hectic, right?
 With our combined 20+ food sensitivities and health challenges I’m managing, I’m happy to hold it together to simply make dinner each night.
-Baby steps.
+Baby steps, right?

 My requirements for an after-school snack: